knowit-finland-javascript-guild/cdk-with-typescript/README.md

 - Amount of `AWS::ApiGateway::Resource` resources is 2
     - There exists a `AWS::ApiGateway::Resource` with property `PathPart: 'items'`
     - There exists a `AWS::ApiGateway::Resource` with property `PathPart: '{id}'`
-- Amount of `AWS::ApiGateway::Method` resources is 2
+- Amount of `AWS::ApiGateway::Method` resources is 4
+    - Also check our that our main methods exist
         - There exists a `AWS::ApiGateway::Method` with property `HttpMethod: 'GET'`
         - There exists a `AWS::ApiGateway::Method` with property `HttpMethod: 'POST'`
 - Amount of `AWS::DynamoDB::Table` resources is 1
     - Also write at least one test which validates something about the table schema.
 It could be, for example:
         - TableName is `items`